-Four people face judge after social media post leads to murder of Portsmouth mother
+Three of four suspects’ charges dismissed after social media post lead to murder of Portsmouth mother

 Photo Gallery

-PORTSMOUTH, Va. – Four people who have been charged in the murder of a Portsmouth mother are scheduled to face a judge Friday.
+PORTSMOUTH, Va. – Four were preciously charged in the murder of a Portsmouth mother.

-On March 14 police responded to Cushing St for a shooting.
-There they found 39-year-old Jennifer Bartell with gunshot wounds in her torso.
+On March 14 police responded to Cushing St. for a shooting.
+There they found 39-year-old Jennifer Bartell with gunshot wounds to her torso.

 Though Bartell was taken to the emergency room, she later died.